antimof/UxPlay/README.md

 **-s wxh@r**  As above, but also informs the AirPlay  client about the screen refresh rate of the display.
 Default is r=60 (60 Hz); r must be a whole number less than 256.

+**-o** turns on an "overscanned" option for the display window.
+This reduces the image resolution by using some of the pixels requested by  option -s wxh (or their default values 1920x1080) by adding an empty boundary frame of unused pixels (which would be lost in a full-screen display that overscans, and is not displayed by gstreamer).
+   Recommendation: **don't use this option** unless there is some special reason to use it.

 **-fps n** sets a maximum frame rate (in frames per second) for the AirPlay client to stream video; n must be a whole number less than 256.
    (The client may choose to serve video at any frame rate lower